Irhythm Technologies Expands Global Reach With The Launch Of Zio® Cardiac Arrhythmia Monitoring Service In Austria, The Netherlands, Switzerland, And ...

 Availability

 Zio monitor will begin shipping in Austria, the Netherlands, Switzerland, and Spain in September, with widespread availability in these countries anticipated in 2025.
 Zio monitor, Zio XT and Zio AT (mobile cardiac telemetry) services are currently available in the U.S., and Zio XT service is available in the UK.
-To learn more about Zio monitor, go to .
+To learn more about Zio monitor in Austria, the Netherlands, Switzerland, and Spain, go to info.irhythmtech.com .

 About iRhythm Technologies, Inc.